YuzuZensai/iOS-DiscordPresence/README.md

 ``/api/v6/presences``

-Automating normal user accounts (generally called "self-bots") outside of the OAuth2/bot API is a **violation** of Discord [Terms Of service](https://discord.com/terms) & [Community Guidelines](https://discord.com/guidelines), and can result in account termination if found. **I do not take any responsibility, liability, or anything that happened on your Discord Account.**
+Automating normal user accounts (generally called "self-bots") outside of the OAuth2/bot API is a **violation** of Discord [Terms Of service](https://discord.com/terms) & [Community Guidelines](https://discord.com/guidelines), and can result in account termination if found. **I do not take any responsibility, liability, or anything that happened to or on your Discord Account.**